LLusvarghi/MoReV2X/README.md

 * Encoding and decoding of the 2nd-stage SCI
 * Platooning with unicast and groupcast communications

-Should you need any information about the code and how to run it please feel free to contact: luca.lusvarghi5@unimore.it
+Should you need any information about the code and how to run it please feel free to contact: llusvarghi@umh.es

 The upgrade of MoReV2X to the latest version of ns-3 is currently underway, stay tuned!